How to Think

 👉 do a quick check to see if it’s already been shared

-Duplicate posts will be removed by Mods to keep things:
+Duplicate posts will be removed by Case Caretakers to keep things:

 – organized